-Then Trina broke their line of sight, riding down the street sidesaddle, except bareback, having seen Minka do this.
+Then Trina came between them, riding down the street sidesaddle, except bareback, having seen Minka do this.
 But while Minka had Efran beside her to steady her, Trina had a resentful hireling who shuffled along in front of the horse with a casual hold on the reins.
 He burned in resentment, needing the money but seeing every smiling glance directed toward the rich lady in crazy clothes.